-The JMAP working group will specify a mechanism to allow clients to
+The JMAP working group will specify an mechanism to allow clients to

-both view and send email from a server over a single HTTPS
+both view and send email from a server over a single stateless HTTPS

 The work of this group is limited to developing a protocol for a client

 synchronising data with a server.
-The protocol will operate on
+Any server-to-server issues or

-Any server-to-server issues are out of scope for this working group.
+end-to-end encryption of messages are out of scope for this working

 The working group will coordinate with the Security Area on credential